 Additionally, Lutherlyn's main entrance road will likely endure a lot of heavy traffic as construction equipment and materials are brought to camp as we work to complete the projects associated with this exciting campaign.
 Recognizing this, improvements along and on the driveway will be made after construction of the cabins and amphitheater renovations have been completed.

 A second 5-cabin village to accommodate seasonal staff and volunteers is planned as funding becomes available.
 This second village is part of the Building for the Future challenge goal.
 We anticipate these new seasonal cabins will be located in Shaulis, re-using the utilities which historically served the cinder block cabins of that area.

-- SAVE THE DATE - August 6, 2023: Lutherlyn will host worship in Steininger Memorial Amphitheater and celebrate a re-groundbreaking for the renovations to come.
+- August 6, 2023: Lutherlyn hosts worship in Steininger Memorial Amphitheater and celebrates a re-groundbreaking.

 - December 20, 2022: The congregational aspect of the campaign is now underway; 10 congregations’ councils have approved running a six-week campaign and accepted a campaign fundraising goal.

 - December 2022: A construction company is contracted and work in the Amphitheater is set to begin in the days following the conclusion of summer camp 2023.